dotswg/dots-requirements/draft-ietf-dots-requirements.md

   contain operationally or privacy-sensitive information or instructions from the remote DOTS agent.
-Theft or modification of data channel transmissions could lead to information leaks or malicious transactions on behalf of the sending agent.
-(See Section 4.)
+Theft or modification of data channel transmissions could lead to information leaks or malicious transactions on behalf of the sending agent (see {{security-considerations}} below).
 Consequently data sent over the data channel MUST be encrypted and authenticated using current industry best practices.
 DOTS servers and relays MUST enable means to prevent leaking operationally or privacy-sensitive data.
 Although administrative entities participating in DOTS may detail what data may be revealed to third-party DOTS agents, such considerations are not in scope for this document.

 DATA-003
 : Mutual authentication: DOTS agents MUST mutually authenticate each other